eliotbo/bevy_pen_tool/README.md

 2. road_width: the width of the road meshes.
 Refer to main.rs to see how to modify these parameters.

+When the control points, shown as arrow tips, are hidden, the plugin places them almost exactly on top of the anchors.
+In this mode of operation, one can draw an arbitrary polygon and generate the corresponding mesh.

 ## Notes